rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-user-retention.md

 The following are user-specific overrides to the global settings for special cases.
 These settings are applied by editing the `UserAttribute` associated with a given account:

 ```
-kubectl edit userattribute <user-name> <setting>
+kubectl edit userattribute <user-name>
 ```

-- `disable-after`: The user-specific override for `disable-inactive-user-after`.
+- `disableAfter`: The user-specific override for `disable-inactive-user-after`.
 The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) units and truncated to the second.
 If the value is set to `0s` then the account won't be subject to disabling.
-- `delete-after`: The user-specific override for `delete-inactive-user-after`.
+- `deleteAfter`: The user-specific override for `delete-inactive-user-after`.
 The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) units and truncated to the second.
 If the value is set to `0s` then the account won't be subject to deletion.